-Picturesque mountains, sandy beaches, wildlife reserves, tonnes of shopping, food markets and so much more…It ticked all the boxes on our checklist!
-So as soon as the wedding got over, off we went to South Africa – a country that had everything we were looking for.
+My husband and I recently visited the country for our honeymoon.
+After pondering over a hundred places, we finally settled for South Africa as it ticked all the boxes on our checklist.
+It literally had everything we were looking for and inspite of being skeptical at first, we were glad we picked it as our honeymoon destination.
 Our itinerary included three nights in Sun City, two nights at the Game Reserve, two nights in George and four nights in Cape Town – which meant eleven nights in all.

 After the hustle-bustle of our game reserve, we were all set to unwind at the quaint countryside place – George.
 We stayed at the Protea by Marriott Hotel which overlooked the golf course on one side and expansive mountains on the other.
 On the first day, we did a few touristy things like the Outdshoorn Tour that included a visit to the Cango Caves, Wildlife Ranch and Ostrich Farm and then left the next day to explore Knysna – a 50 minute drive from George.
 Knysna’s buzzing waterfront is something you should not miss.
 Flanked by tourists, restaurants, bars and boat cruises, it is undoubtedly the most happening place there.
 Watch golf enthusiasts play water golf, enjoy a bottle of wine during sundown, relish lip-smacking South African cuisine or simply enjoy people-watching at the waterside – it’s worth every moment.

-Cape Town, popularly known as the Mother City is a paradise for adrenaline junkies, foodies, water babies, nature lovers, kids – basically all kinds of people.
+Popularly known as the Mother City, Cape Town is a paradise for adrenaline junkies, foodies, water babies, nature lovers, kids – basically all kinds of people.
 There is something in the Capetonian air that makes you fall in love with it.
 It’s addictive.
 From dining at Michelin-starred restaurants to sipping wine in The Cape Winelands, hiking up The Table Mountain to taking a dip in the cool waters of Camp’s Bay – there’s never a dull moment here.
-We stayed at The Southern Sun Cape Sun Waterfront which was ten minutes away from the V&A Waterfront, coincidentally also an area where we spent most of our time.
+We stayed at The Southern Sun Cape Sun Waterfront, ten minutes away from the V&A Waterfront, coincidentally also an area where we spent most of our time.
 On some days we drove down to various touristy places like The Table Mountain, the historical Cape of Good Hope, stunning Cape Point, Chapman’s Peak, Hout Bay among other places while on some days we took the cruise to Seal Island or Boulders Penguin Island to see Cape Fur Seals and Penguins.
 Most of our evenings and night went by at the V&A Waterfront’s food market, cafes, restaurants and bars.
 Having stayed in Cape Town for four days made us realize that no matter what you do in this major metropolitan city, you’re sure to have a blast.

 We had the greatest time ever in South Africa and truly loved every bit of our stay there.
 Though we had heard stories about the place being unsafe post sunset, we personally didn’t see or encounter anything of that sought.
-We were warmly welcomed at every place we went to and would surely go back again, in a couple of years.
-While browsing through their official website, I stumbled upon this – Experience a wild, adrenaline-fueled, breathtaking, captivating, endless, bustling getaway in South Africa.
+We were warmly welcomed at every place we went to and would surely go back again, a couple of years later.
+While browsing through their official website, I stumbled upon this line – Experience a wild, adrenaline-fueled, breathtaking, captivating, endless, bustling getaway in South Africa.
 I guess that says it all!